paion-data/astraios/docs/docs/elide/data-model.md

 ```

 Because JSON-API requires all ID fields to be Strings, composite/compound IDs require the developer to register an
-Astraios `Serde` to serialize and deserialize the ID type to a String.
+Elide `Serde` to serialize and deserialize the ID type to a String.
 For example, the following `Serde` will
 encode/decode an `Address` as a base64 encoded string:

 ```java